 The College is accredited by the North Central Association of Colleges and Secondary Schools.
-It is also a member of the Association of American Colleges, the National Commission on Accrediting, the Southern Association of Baptist Schools and Colleges, the American Association of Colleges for Teacher Education, and is an associate member of the National Association of Schools of Music.
+It is also a member of the Association of American Colleges, the National Commission on Accrediting (not an accrediting agency), the Southern Association of Baptist Schools and Colleges, the American Association of Colleges for Teacher Education; and is an associate member of the National Association of Schools of Music.